About Old Coach Road

 Hapuawhenua Viaduct

-The old Hapuawhenua Viaduct was classified as a Category 1 structure by Historic Places Trust in October 1995.
+The first Hapuawhenua Viaduct was classified as a Category 1 structure by Historic Places Trust in October 1995.

-Building materials were brought to the site from the present Ohakune railway yard, along a temporary tramway below the planned permanent level, which needed time consuming earthworks and fill.
+Building materials were brought to the site from the present Ohakune railway yard, along a temporary tramway below the planned permanent level.

-By building the tramway to carry materials and supplies, the tunnel, the Hapuawhenua Viaduct and the permanent way could all be worked on at the same time.
+By building a temporary tramway to carry materials and supplies, the tunnel, the Hapuawhenua Viaduct and the permanent way could all be worked on at the same time.

-A short branch line off this Hapuawhenua tramway led to the Ohakune station in the bush, where passengers left the train and boarded coaches to cross the Gap.
+A short branch line off this Hapuawhenua tramway led to the Ohakune railhead station in the bush, where passengers boarded coaches to continue their journey.

-The steel components for the viaduct were made at Mangaonoho, north of Taihape, then railed to Ohakune.
+The steel girders for the viaduct were made at Mangaonoho, north of Taihape, then railed to Ohakune.

 A flying fox system for carrying materials along the length of the viaduct could not be used as this viaduct was curved.